Skip to main content

 • Prefer using for Operator, Executor, and stream instances.

-• If you do not pass an Executor, OpenDAL uses a shared default executor.
+• If you do not bind an Executor, OpenDAL uses a shared default executor.

-See Getting started — Executors for how to create and pass an executor.
+See Getting started — Executors for how to create and bind one.

 Path conventions